skokec/DAU-ConvNet/README.md

 # TensorFlow #

 We provide TensorFlow plugin and appropriate Python wrappers that can be used to directly replace the `tf.contrib.layers.conv2d` function.
-Note, our C++/CUDA code naively supports only NCHW format for input, please update your TensorFlow models to use this format.
+Note, our C++/CUDA code natively supports only NCHW format for input, please update your TensorFlow models to use this format.

-## Requirements and dependency libraries ##
+## Additional requirements and dependency libraries for TensorFlow plugin ##
+ * Requirements for DAU-ConvNet library (see above)
  * Python (tested on Python2.7 and Python3.5)
  * TensorFlow 1.5 or newer
  * Numpy